dianaalvarezz/Personal-Website/README.md

 While DianaSaray.com is a work in progress, my goal is to continually enhance its features, design, and content.
 Future updates may include:

 - Continuing to implement a responsive design for optimal viewing on mobile devices.
-- Continuing to redesign and implement the Experiences and Resume page
+- Continuing to redesign and implement the Experiences and Resume page.
 - Further improving site accessibility and performance optimization.

 ## How to Navigate the Website